 * If a student does not meet the standard GPA criteria for admission, they can apply and will be considered but must include a statement explaining the circumstances that led to their lower GPA.

 **If a student is taking Research Methods during the summer, they should apply by the normal deadline and notify the school (via email@example.com) when their final grade for Research Methods is posted.

 The online application will become available on Friday, February 15, 2019.
 The evaluation forms and letters of recommendation should be emailed to firstname.lastname@example.org.
-The deadline to apply is May 15, 2019.
+The deadline to apply has been extended to Friday, June 7, 2019.

 Selected students will receive special permission numbers to register for 10:775:497, 498 in their respective terms.